fargolo/stat-learn/fisher/zeta-zeros.md

 Altough the problem of finding Lorenz Attractors have been long solved for special context in physics, it has not been subject to analysis until recently.$^14$ A superset of these geometrical objects have been examined in complex analysis, including Theodorus Spiral, Archimedean Zeta Integrals and Lipschitz curves.
 Analysis of localy convergent values in Laurent series have successfully been used to solve equations on Lorenz Attractors. $^15$

-The holomorphic manifold defined above describes curve's lengths of the circular involute converging to a value given by the integral of the involutes of the circle with radius $c$ and angle $\theta$ according to $\zeta$ arguments.
+The holomorphic manifold defined above describes the curve's lengths of the circular involute converging to a value given by the integral of the involutes of the circle with radius $c$ and constant rotating angle $\theta$ according to $\zeta$ arguments. $^16$
 For archimedean spirals assuming polar coordinates as described above, the length of the arc $\theta$ is given by the integral $\sqrt{1-\theta^2}$ along the interval $[0,\theta]$:
+This approach is an application of Fesenko's general framework of studying poles in the Riemann $\zeta$ function after the eigenvalues of the zeta integral.$^16$
 Our **first identity** is:
 $$L = c \int_{0}^{\theta} \sqrt{1+\theta^2} d\theta$$